WilliamDrt/Direttore/How_to_make_a_theme.md

 The opposite problem: Having a 56x56 scrollbar button displayed in a 100% monitor.
 If the button art has a lot of details, it can look a little bit "rough".
 Maybe some jagged edges or/and other problems.
 Simpler art (basic shadows, contour, no textures) will not have a problem.

-I am hopping to resolve those issues, with your help, during this beta.
+I hope to resolve these issues, with your help, during this beta.

 ### UI Elements & Logical Size Table